In 1961, there were only five Opportunity Deaf Classes in NSW, four in Sydney and one in Wollongong.

 In 1980, the Federation received its first major government subsidy from the Department of Youth and Community Affairs.
 1982 saw the organisation registered as a charity and on 15 September 1989, Parent Council for Deaf Education became incorporated under the Associations Incorporation Act, 1984.

-For 45 years, PCDE has been addressing the needs of families with deaf and hearing impaired children.
+For 45 years, PCDE has been addressing the needs of families with deaf and hard of hearing children.
 This has been achieved by providing families with support and information and advocating on their behalf for improved services and opportunities for children with a hearing loss.
+In 2012, we celebrated our 50th anniversary with a new logo and name - Parents of Deaf Children (PODC).

-We look forward to carrying on this proud tradition of parents who have gone before us and continue to work with families, teachers, other organisations and Government departments as we celebrate our 50th anniversary and a new name (Parents of Deaf Children) and logo.
+We are carrying on this proud tradition of parents who have gone before us and continue to work with families, teachers, other organisations and Government departments as we reached our 60th anniversary in 2021.
+Unfortunately, due to the COVID-19 pandemic, celebrations have need to be postponed.
+We hope to gather with everyone and celebrate our achievements some time in the future.